rfejzic1/katon/README.md

 ## Introduction

-Katon is an interpreted language and it's interpreter is built in C++.
+Katon is an interpreted language and its interpreter is built in C++.
 The Katon interpreter is built for educational purposes as a part of a project assignment.
 The language itself is simple and is intended to be an object-based scripting language inspired by elements of other languages like JavaScript, C++, Java, Python, PHP etc.